Casio EFB-108D vs EFR-S108D Review | Casio’s Most Popular ‘Edifice’ Returns...Again?

 Yes, Casio has gone back and reissued this popular model in a bunch of new colors, and boy, am I glad they did!

-The updated design is available in three new colors: a bright, tiffany-style blue, a darker denim blue, and a forest green (also available on Casio UK).
+The updated design is available in three new colors: a bright, tiffany-style blue, a darker denim blue, and a forest green.
 Those last two are the ones I’m more excited by, as they have minor changes that result in a far classier overall appearance versus the others.

 Not only are these presented in subtler, tasteful colors that are extremely versatile, but they also feature a different dial texture.
 I purchased the green one, and it features a radial sunburst effect, which completely transforms the appearance, especially in combination with the silver handset; a change from the black and white pilot-inspired hands used previously.
 These are used on tonnes of Edifice watches, and, admittedly, I’ve never been a huge fan.
 Usually, their quirky shape looks a bit awkward and clumsy, but atop this newly refreshed design, it finally feels right at home and it helps the EFR-S108D look like the sports watch it was always meant to be.